Domestic Abuse

 Domestic abuse is more than physical

 Domestic abuse is not just physical violence, hence the move from talking about domestic violence to talking about domestic abuse.
-Many people experiencing violence report the psychological and emotional impact as having a greater impact.
-Many people are manipulated and abused without physical violence.
+Many people experiencing violence report the psychological and emotional impact as having a greater impact, while others are manipulated and abused without physical violence.
 All of these experiences have an impact on children and young people.

 Domestic abuse also falls within wider Violence Against Women and Girls (VAWG) and Adolescent to Parent Violence and Abuse (APVA) strategies.